universalbyte/superhostsfile/README.md

+Create your own "SuperHosts" file to block
+ADS
-Create your own "SuperHosts" file to block ADS, SOCIAL-MEDIA / MALICIOUS / PORN / GAMBLING Websites by downloading the following "hosts" files and merging them together from these great sources:
+SOCIAL-MEDIA-, MALICIOUS-, PORN-, GAMBLING-, NEWS Websites by downloading the following "hosts" files and merging them together from these great sources:

 https://github.com/EnergizedProtection/